nus-cs2103/website-base/admin/index-tee3201-fragment.md

 {{ icon_tip }} ==If you prefer face-to-face interactions during this portion==, I can come to meet you f2f in the lecture venue (please let me know in advance).

-**{{ icon_slides }} Lecture slides will be uploaded to LumiNUS after the lecture**, usually by midnight of the same day. **Lecture slides are not suitable to be used as reference materials** as they have been <tooltip content="i.e., heavy use of graphics and animations">optimized for lecture delivery</tooltip> instead.
+**{{ icon_slides }} Lecture slides will be uploaded to Canvas after the lecture**, usually by midnight of the same day. **Lecture slides are not suitable to be used as reference materials** as they have been <tooltip content="i.e., heavy use of graphics and animations">optimized for lecture delivery</tooltip> instead.

 </div>